Microlocal Morse theory of wrapped Fukaya categories: Microlocal Morse categories

 We will characterize the microlocal Morse theatre in terms of microlocal Morse theory.\footnote{More conventionally \cite{goresky-macpherson}, this is called stratified Morse theory.
 We find the term `microlocal' more descriptive, and also the word stratified would otherwise take on too many meanings in this article.} Let $f:M\to\RR$ be a function and $\SSS$ a stratification.
 An intersection of $\Gamma_{df}$ with $N^*\SSS$ is called an $\SSS$-critical point, which is said to be Morse if it is a transverse intersection at a smooth point of $N^*\SSS$.
 The function $f$ is said to be $\SSS$-Morse when all its $\SSS$-critical points are Morse.
 When $\SSS$ is subanalytic, such functions are plentiful, and can be chosen analytic.
 (See \cite[Thm.\ 2.2.1]{goresky-macpherson} for this assertion, which is collected there from various results in the literature.)
-More generally, for any singular isotropic $\Lambda\subseteq S^*M$, a $\Lambda$-critical point of $f$ is an intersection of $\Gamma_{df}$ with the union of the zero section and the cone over $\Lambda$, it is said to be Morse if transverse and at a smooth point, and any $f$ whose $\Lambda$-critical points are all Morse is called $\Lambda$-Morse.